GrumpyCockatiel/ConSim-API/README.md

 ## Icon Enums
 The currently supported list of icon enums (case insensitive).
 All icons can be rotated by some angle of degrees.
 A few pre-rotated icons are provided for convenience.

-More shapes are added all the time.
+More icon shapes are added all the time.

 - **None** - remove the icon display without removing the other values
 - **Circle**